JetBrains Fleet 1.48 Help

 Edit text

-At its core, Fleet is a lightweight text editor, well suited for viewing and editing individual text files.
-Let's look at some of the Fleet editor features:
+At its core, JetBrains Fleet is a lightweight text editor, ideal for viewing and editing individual text files.
+Let's take a look at some of the editor features available in JetBrains Fleet:

 Split view

-• It is sometimes convenient to work in several tabs side-by-side.
-To do that, drag a tab to an editor side (for vertical split) or to editor top or bottom (for horizontal split).
+• It is often helpful to work in multiple tabs side-by-side.
+To do this, drag a tab to the side of the editor for a vertical split, or to the top or bottom for a horizontal split.

 Two files viewed simultaneously in the same editor